Tuesday, February 12

 "Happiness requires very little, it's all in our way of thinking."
 [And, I would add, in the choices we make.]

-I choose to be grateful, full of hope, looking backward with thankfulness and forward with eager anticipation.
+I choose to be grateful.
+I am full of hope.
+I look backward with thankfulness and forward with eager anticipation.
 I'm thankful because I know I'm not alone.
-I know God's love, His acceptance of me with grace, not with judgment or resignation.
-Not only am bonded with God, but I'm connected----to others who love me unconditionally.
+I know God's love.

 A fortunate man, I am.
 I'm not pollyannaish. (read here for more.)
-There's warfare in the world, many go hungry, daily; abuse is pervasive throughout this world, yes.
+There's warfare in the world.
+Many are hungry.
+Daily, abuse is pervasive throughout this earth.

 I'm mindful of these facts and that many nowadays are without work.

-Despite these realities, I know God is still on the throne and He continues to answer prayer.
-I know a Power greater than ourselves who provides us with the sanity and serenity we seek.
-I know my vision for my life.
-I'm fulfilling it.
-Loved by family and friends is my reality.
-Life doesn't get richer than that.
+Despite these realities, I know a loving God.
+He is still in charge.
+He continues to answer prayer.
+I know a Power greater than ourselves who provides the sanity and serenity we seek.

 “Many persons have a wrong idea of what constitutes true happiness.
 It is not attained through self- gratification but through fidelity to a worthy purpose."
 Helen Keller